 We aren’t in the 18th century, we have much more control over our lives today than we ever did.
 Work takes up a MASSIVE chunk of our waking hours – damn right it should be enjoyed!

 Whether it be the task itself, the impact you feel you make or the bigger movement you are a part of, some aspect of that must be enjoyable or it will break you.
 No, you shouldn’t complain if you are not going to do anything about it.
 Nothing annoys me more than people who complain about their job/life/relationship and then continue to make the same bad choices every day.
 You have 2 options: see the complaints as a red flag, explore your options and change something or suck it up, period.

 My older brother worked as an environmental scientist, he loved it in the beginning, but soon things changed and he had less and less time out in the field (literally) and more and more time in the office which was his worst nightmare.
 He stuck it out for a while and then got to the point of misery.
 He quit, went traveling to South America, wrote this book then retrained as a diver and now his office has happily become the oceans of the world.

-What kinds of thoughts and excuses sometimes linger in the back of your mind?
-What’s one belief or thought that has held you back?
+What kinds of negative thoughts and excuses sometimes linger in the back of your mind?
+What’s one belief or negative thought that has held you back?